suitmedia/laravel-cacheable/readme.md

 ## Synopsis

-This package will help you to make your repositories cacheable without worrying about how to manage them and when you should flush those cache.
+This package will help you to make your repositories cacheable without worrying about how to manage the cache, and when you should flush the cache.
 Laravel Cacheable package uses a decorator pattern to wrap your existing repository and add the auto-caching feature into it.

 ## Table of contents